 It is important to use netiquette because communication online is non-verbal.
 Online communication does not allow a person to see facial expressions, body language, or hear intonation.
 Because of this, messages can often be misinterpreted.
-By following netiquette, online communication becomes clearer.
+By the following netiquette, online communication becomes clearer.

-Important aspects to consider
+Important Aspects to Consider

 1. Remember that constructive feedback is not about giving unwarranted criticism; it is about helping to improve or further develop ideas and actions.

 2. Acknowledge other people's contributions - recognise the hard work of other students and encourage each other.